Sindhu Rajasekaran: Theatre and film

 Sindhu co-wrote and acted in a play titled The Tiara Gynaelogues, staged at the Edinburgh Festival Fringe in 2011.

-She performed spoken word for the premier performance groups Illicit Ink and Writers’ Bloc in the UK.
+She performed spoken word for the premier performance groups Illicit Ink and Writers' Bloc in the UK.

 With Ramanujan Sindhu forayed into the world of screenwriting and film production; she is the Assistant Scriptwriter of the film and also the Producer of the film.
-She set up the production house, Camphor Cinema, with her husband in 2012.
+She set up the production house, Camphor Cinema, in 2012.